-This program is not currently expected to impact Maryland's HBIs.
+At this time, this program is not currently expected to impact the Maryland's HBIs.

 F. Relevance to the identity of Historically Black Institutions (HBIs)

 This program does not impact Maryland's HBIs.

 - G. Adequacy of Curriculum Design, Program Modality, and Related Learning Outcomes (as outlined in COMAR 13B.02.03.10): - 1.
 Describe how the proposed program was established, and also describe the faculty who will oversee the program.